-The main factors that have contributed to the determination of the consideration paid are: (a) presence of store in a key geographic location; (b) space of the store that is very large for a central location (the space is about square meter 1,000); (c) advertising of Natuzzi's "trademark" and "product" in the heart of Milan shopping area.
+The main factors that have contributed to the determination of the consideration paid were: (a) presence of store in a key geographic location; (b) space of the store that is very large for a central location (approximately 1,000 square meters); (c) advertising of Natuzzi's "trademark" and "product" in the heart of Milan shopping area.

-In 2005 the Company incorporated two new subsidiaries, Natuzzi Sweden AB and Natuzzi Japan KK, which provide sales support for the Group in the respective country.
+In 2005 the Company incorporated two new subsidiaries, Natuzzi Sweden AB and Natuzzi Japan KK, which provides sales support for the Group in the respective countries.

 During December 2004 the Company sold 100% of the outstanding common shares of Spagnesi S.p.A. to a third party, for cash consideration of 5,475.
 Spagnesi S.p.A. was a manufacturing facility located in the North of Italy (near to Florence), specialized in the production of a particular line of traditional leather sofas.
 As of the date of the disposal all products of this enterprise were bought by Natuzzi.
-In particular, on the basis of the disposal agreement Natuzzi continued to buy up to 12.000 products from Spagnesi S.p.A. at current market prices for a certain period.
+In particular, on the basis of the disposal agreement Natuzzi continued to buy up to approximately 12,000 of products from Spagnesi S.p.A. at current market prices for a certain period.
 However, the Company was under no obligation to make such purchases.